2024

 There is a failure to accommodate these audiences; in many cases, these people are the masses.
 The smaller the barrier to entry for your writing, the sounder for all.
 Remember, the easiest way to explain something complicated is often the best.

-5. Be precise about what people will get from your content
+5. Be Precise about what people will get from your Content

 Highlighting what your writing will cover at the earlier stages of your content guarantees readers exactly what to anticipate from your offering.